Bible (Positive Action Bible Curriculum)

 - The first segment to the Declaration of Independence

 - The Rights of Americans

 - Geographical facts and locations

-Book Reports (oral and written) are assigned one per quarter.
+Book reports (oral/written) are assigned once per quarter.
 Books are 150-200 pages in length.
 These are intended to introduce report writing and encourage public speaking.
-One of the biggest reports that we do is on a historical figure.
-The report actually becomes a Live Wax Museum where students dress as their figure and "come to life" telling about themselves.
+One of the highlights is a report on a historical figure where the students dress up and "come to life."

 Purposeful Design Science Level Four.

 In the spring, GVCS has a Science Fair.
-All students' grades 1-12 are required to do a science project.
-This is a fantastic way for each student to learn the scientific processes and learn, in depth, areas of science that interest them the most.
-The students beam with a sense of accomplishment when they bring their finished project in for display.
+All students' grades are required to submit a project.
+This is a fantastic way for each student to learn the Scientific Process.

 - Art (twice a week)